NativeScript/docs-v7/getting-started.md

 As you might have noticed, the `tns run` command blocks your terminal while your app is running (it's the task you had to use `Ctrl` + `C` to kill).
 The `tns run` command sticks around because the task is a console of sorts.
 The task shows both the output of `console.log()` statements as your app executes, as well as stack traces when things go wrong.
 So if your app crashes at any time during this guide, look to the terminal for a detailed report of the problem.

 The iOS and Android logs can be a bit noisy, so you might have to scroll up a bit to find the actual problem.
-For instance if I try to call `foo.bar()` when `foo` does not exist, here's the pertinent information I get on iOS:
+For example if I try to call `foo.bar()` when `foo` does not exist, here's the pertinent information I get on iOS:

 ```
 /app/path/to/file.js:14:8: JS ERROR ReferenceError: Can't find variable: foo